RackHD/docs/docs/rackhd/event_notification.rst

 ========= ====== ============ ============================================
 Attribute Type   Flags        Description
 ========= ====== ============ ============================================
-url       String **required** The hook url that events are notified to. name      String **optional** Any name user specified. filters   Array  **optional** The conditions of which events are notified.
-When it's not specified, or it's empty, all events will be notified to registered `url`
+url       String **required** The hook url that events are notified to.
+Both http and https urls are supported. url must be unique. name      String **optional** Any name user specified for the hook. filters   Array  **optional** An array of conditions that decides which events should be notified to hook url.
 ========= ====== ============ ============================================

+When a hook is registered and eligible events happened, RackHD will send a ``POST request`` to the hook url.
+POST request's ``Content-Type`` will be ``application/json``, and the request body be the event payload.

-An example of `payload.json` with minimal attributes
+An example of `payload.json` with minimal attributes:

 .. code-block:: JSON